dispatch/reboot/CONTRIBUTING.md

 If you're interested in making contributions to Dispatch, we'd be glad to have your help!
-For anything beyond obvious bug fixes, before you're off to the races, please make sure there's an open issue representing the work you'd like to do and that @farmdawgnation has agreed to have you do the work.
+For anything beyond obvious bug fixes, before you're off to the races, please make sure there's an open issue representing the work you'd like to do and that [@farmdawgnation][fdn] has agreed to have you do the work.
 This is largely to ensure that your work isn't a) something that someone else is already working on and b) is in line with the long term plans for Dispatch.

 Before we accept your contribution, you'll need to sign the CLA that's appropriate for your situation.
 Please read and execute the appropreate CLA for your situation.
 The link to sign